SANDILE19991111/saferide/README.md

 streamlit run app.py
 ```

-Add your API keys to `.env` for real mode:
+For real mode, add API keys to `.env`:

 ```
 GEMINI_API_KEY=your_key
-SAPS_API_KEY=your_key  # if you have one
+SAPS_API_KEY=your_key  # optional
 ```

 ---

-## What's next
+## Next Steps

-- Actually connect to SAPS API (waiting on them)
+- Connect to SAPS API (waiting on their side)
-- Build a real mobile app (Streamlit on phone is okay but clunky)
+- Build a native mobile app (Streamlit on phone is functional but clunky)
-- Pitch to Bolt for a pilot
+- Pitch to Bolt for a pilot program

 ---

-## Built with
+## Tech Stack

-Streamlit, DeepFace, Gemini 2.5 Flash, Python
+Streamlit · DeepFace · Gemini 2.5 Flash · Python

 ---

-**SafeRide – drivers should know who's in their car.**
+**SafeRide – drivers deserve to know who's in their car.**

----